The Definition of ADHD: Myths & Truths

 Our understanding of attention deficit hyperactivity disorder has grown significantly over the last decade; the definition of ADHD is changing.
 Here, the director of the Yale Clinic for Attention and Related Disorders explains findings from ADHD research and how it impacts diagnostic criteria, treatment options, and future expectations for your family.

 The Definition of ADHD — Updated

-Findings from neuroscience, brain imaging, and clinical research have made the old understanding of ADHD as essentially a behavior disorder no longer tenable.
-It is being replaced by a new understanding: ADHD is a developmental impairment of the brain’s self-management system, its executive functions.
+Findings from neuroscience, brain imaging, and clinical research have disproven the old understanding that ADHD is essentially a behavior disorder.
+We now know that ADHD is a developmental impairment of the brain’s self-management system, its executive functions.

-This new paradigm can provide a useful way to put together many of the not-yet-integrated pieces of research on this puzzling syndrome, which causes some children and adults to have great difficulty in focusing and managing many aspects of their daily life while being able to focus on other tasks well.
-This new understanding provides a useful way to more readily recognize, understand, assess, and treat attention deficit hyperactivity disorder, which impacts about 9 percent of children and almost 5 percent of adults.
+This new paradigm can provide a useful way to put together many of the not-yet-integrated pieces of research on ADHD, a puzzling condition that causes some children and adults to have great difficulty in focusing and managing many aspects of their daily life while being able to hyperfocus on other tasks well.
+This new understanding provides a useful way to more readily recognize, understand, assess, and treat ADHD, which impacts about 9 percent of children and almost 5 percent of adults.

 Here are 16 prevailing myths about ADHD, along with the latest facts, to update your thinking about the condition.